Exploring the System 1 Thinking Capability of Large Reasoning Models: Experiment Setting

 \paragraph{Accuracy Metrics.}

-We calculate accuracy metrics under both strict and loose formatting requirements, respectively.
-We use GPT-4o as the evaluator to assess the correctness of the responses\footnote{If a final answer can be isolated, only the final answer is evaluated; otherwise, the entire response is assessed.}, with the evaluation prompt in Appendix~\ref{app:eval_4o}.
-For greedy sampling, we directly calculate the accuracy rate.
-For top-p sampling, we utilize two metrics: \textit{\textbf{Pass@1}} and \textit{\textbf{Acc@k}}.
-Pass@1 follows DeepSeek-R1~\cite{guo2025deepseek}, and Acc@k is the percentage of questions with all k answers correct.
-The two metrics use k=5, and their detailed definitions can be found in Appendix~\ref{app:acc_metric_details}.
-Notably, \such~\textbackslash~\sucs represents the upper bound for pass@1 and acc@5 under strict~\textbackslash~loose formatting requirements.
+We calculate accuracy metrics only for responses with correct formatting.
+Following the LLM-as-judge setting~\cite{zheng2023judging,zhang2023widerdeeperllmnetworks}, we use GPT-4o as the evaluator to assess the \textbf{\textit{final answer}} part.
+We use two metrics: \textit{\textbf{pass@1}} and \textit{\textbf{acc@k}}. \textit{\textbf{pass@1}} follows the definition in DeepSeek-R1~\cite{guo2025deepseek}, computing the average accuracy over k samples, while \textit{\textbf{acc@k}} is the percentage of questions where all k answers are correct.
+Both metrics use k=5.
+Notably, f-acc represents the upper bound for pass@1 and acc@k under the formatting requirement.
+All details regarding formatting and evaluation can be found in the {Appendix~\ref{app:B}}.